What is A Physician Assistant (PA)?

 - Write prescriptions

-At Ocotillo Internal Medicine we are fortunate to have highly qualified physician assistants that work alongside with Dr. Hall, Dr. Maurice, and Dr. Hackenyos.
+At Ocotillo Internal Medicine we are fortunate to have highly qualified physician assistants that work alongside our physicians.
 One of our physicians is always in the office so if needed the physician assistant can immediately consult with the physician.
 As noted in their biographical information, each of our physician assistants has special areas of interest and often additional training in those areas.

 The physician assistants often have openings available to see patients for same day or next day sick visits but are also available to complete annual exams.